Topazoo/Flask-Request-Data-Normalizer/README.md

 In Flask, parameters passed in a URL query string (such as `test`/`val` in `localhost/?test=val`) are accessed in Dictionary form via the `Request.args` or `Request.values` properties but not the `Request.get_json()` method.

-This extension adds these parsed query parameters to the results of `Request.get_json()` making the method a one-stop-shop to retrieve <i>any</i> data passed to an endpoint.
+This extension adds these parsed query parameters to the results of `Request.get_json()` making the method a one-stop-shop to retrieve _any_ data passed to an endpoint.

 Additionally, this extension provides support for parsing base64 encoded query parameters.
 This allows complex objects to be encoded in query parameters and automatically parsed by Flask!